justgage/justgage/README.md

 - [ReasonML](https://reasonml.github.io/): Awsome compile to JS/native language built on OCaml's compiler.
 - [Elm Lang](elm-lang.org): No runtime exceptions?
 Enforcing [semantic](semver.org) versioning?
 Friendly Complier Messages?
 Yes Please!
 - [Prolog](swi-prolog.org): This one will _bend your mind!_.
-- [JavaScript](https://www.javascript.com/): It's everywhere, and it can be really good so long as you _do not_ use inheritance or any sort in it.
-    - [React.js](https://facebook.github.io/react/) This is the best framework for JavaScript hands down.
-Far simpler than Angular and far easier to test then just about anything.
 - [Go](golang.com): Perhaps one of the best Languages focused on _less_ features.
 Great concurrency.
 And `go fmt` is genius.

 # Books